Der Schuh des Manitu

 is a 2001 German Western parody film.
 Directed by Michael Herbig, it is a film adaptation of the Winnetou sketches from his ProSieben television show Bullyparade.
+The film stars Herbig and Christian Tramitz as a Apache chief and his cowboy blood brother who must hunt for a legendary treasure to pay off a tribal debt before a band of ruthless outlaws beats them to it.
+Rick Kavanian, Sky du Mont, Marie Bäumer, and Hilmi Sözer also star in supporting roles.

-With earnings of about ($70 million) and 11.7 million visitors in cinemas, it is one of the most successful German movies after the Second World War.
+With earnings of about and as of 30 April 2002, 11.7 million visitors in cinemas, it is one of the most successful German movies after the Second World War.
+A sequel, Das Kanu des Manitu, was released in 2025, with Herbig, Tramitz, Kavanian, and du Mont reprising their roles.